Skip to Main Content

 Booth Family Center for Special Collections is a repository that identifies, preserves, and makes available rare research materials.
 Its collections are curated to guarantee their authenticity and their relevance to researchers both within and outside the Georgetown community.
 Located on the fifth floor of Lauinger Library, Booth is an environmentally controlled facility to protect these materials.
 Researchers are asked to follow special rules and procedures to access its unique, non-circulating materials.

-For researchers interested in most of the materials held by Booth, visits are required.
-(During fall 2021, Booth is open only to registered students, faculty, and students of Georgetown.
-Appointments are required).
-It is important to request materials in advance, as most collections are stored off-site.
+For researchers interested in most of the materials held by Booth, appointments are required since most collections are stored off-site.
 The catalogues and resource descriptions held by Booth are available online.
-Researchers must register and request materials using the Aeon Request System
+Researchers must register and request materials using the Aeon Request System.

 Tips for the most commonly used search portals for the holdings described in this guide are below.
 There also are specific instructions for accessing the Georgetown University Arts Collections and Rare Books in the sections that address those collections.